 \section{Training set up}

 We train our method with an Adam optimizer \cite{kingma2014adam} with $\beta_1=0.9$, $\beta_2=0.999$, a learning of $10^{-3}$, and weight decay parameter set to $10^{-5}$.
 Furthermore, we clip gradients to a maximum norm of 0.01 for stability during training.
-We find that DADA reaches convergence after 4500, 550 and 300 epochs for the datasets of Middlebury, NYUv2 and DIML respectively.
-During training we apply data augmentation, which includes horizontal flips, random cropping and rotating the samples by up to 15 degrees.
-We normalize all depth maps with their respective dataset specific standard deviation.
-Mean is not subtracted since the adjustment step assumes positive values.
+We find that DADA reaches convergence after 4500, 550, and 300 epochs for the datasets of Middlebury, NYUv2, and DIML respectively.
+During training, we apply data augmentation, which includes horizontal flips, random cropping, and rotating the samples by up to 15 degrees.
+We normalize all depth maps with their respective dataset-specific standard deviation.
+The Mean is not subtracted since the adjustment step assumes positive values.

 The feature extractor is a U-Net~\cite{ronneberger2015u} with ResNet-50~\cite{he2016deep} backbone that operates on a $\times2$ upsampled guide.
 Subsequently, the produced feature maps are downsampled again to the original spatial resolution.
 We ablate this design choice in \cref{SM:further_ablations}.